hashicorp/nomad-guides/application-deployment/consul-connect-with-nomad/README.md

 Together, all the above points guarantee that the catalogue app can only talk to the catalogue-db database through the Consul Connect proxies, but only if there is no Deny intention prohibiting this.

 ## Reference Material
-You can learn more about the Sock Shop demo at the [Sock Shop](https://catalogue-connect-demo.github.io/).
+You can learn more about the Sock Shop demo at the [Sock Shop](https://catalogue-connect-demo.github.io/) website.
 This repository contains a complete version of the demo in the [microservices](../microservices) directory.
 A modified version of the [original catalogue repository](https://github.com/catalogue-connect-demo/catalogue) is in this [fork](https://github.com/rberlind/catalogue).

 The instructions below describe how you can run and connect the Sock Shop catalogue and catalogue-db microservices in AWS using [Nomad](https://www.nomadproject.io/) and [Consul](https://www.consul.io).
 Additionally, [Packer](https://www.packer.io) was used to build the AWS AMI that runs Nomad, Consul, and the microservices, while [Terraform](https://www.terraform.io) is used to provision the AWS infrastructure (including a VPC and public subnet and EC2 instances).